YahnisElsts/admin-notices/README.md

 * Show notices [on specific pages](#onpagescreenid).
 * Show notices to users who have [a specific capability](#requiredcapcapability).

+## Requirements

+- PHP 5.3 or later.
+- WordPress 4.2 or later.

 ## Usage

 Basic example: